 Is Vichy certified cruelty-free?

 From the first question, I could already tell that Vichy is not cruelty-free.
-However, let’s assume for a moment that although they said that they would test when required by law, in reality, they never did.
+This means that Vichy is a brand that supports animal testing.

 Which brands should I support instead?

 If you are looking for a brand that is serious about its anti-animal-testing policy.
 Check my list of brands that are against animal testing.

 Source: Vichy Mainland China website and Vichy USA animal testing policy webpage as at 27/1/2020